-What does the law currently say?
+What did the law say before?

-Currently, regulation 265 of the Road Traffic Code 2000 says that ‘a driver of a vehicle must not use a mobile phone while a vehicle is moving, or is stationary but not parked’.
-The penalty for the offence is currently a $400 fine and 3 demerit points.
+Previously, Regulation 265(2) of the Road Traffic Code 2000 said that ‘a driver of a vehicle must not use a mobile phone while a vehicle is moving, or is stationary but not parked’.
+The penalty for the offence was a $400 fine and 3 demerit points.

 What does ‘use’ mean?